wotifgroup/grails-lightweight-deploy/README.md

 auto-instrumenting of controllers with codahale metrics and exposing a secondary port for the AdminServlet.

 ##Getting Started
-Add the following to your BuildConfig:
+Add the plugin to your BuildConfig:
 ```
-compile ":lightweight-deploy:0.5.3"
+compile ":lightweight-deploy:latest"
 ```
 ideally you should also replace the tomcat plugin with:
 ```